 Tattoo removal is a procedure done to try to remove an unwanted tattoo.
 Standard techniques used for tattoo removal include laser surgery, surgical removal, and dermabrasion.

 If you regret a tattoo or you're unhappy with the appearance of your tattoo, the tattoo has faded or blurred, or you decide that the tattoo doesn't fit your personality.
 In such circumstances you should consider tattoo removal.

 Scarring is likely after most types of tattoo removal.
 Infection or discoloration is possible as well.
-Hyperpigmentation is related to the patient's tone, with types IV, V and VI more prone regardless of the wavelength used.
+Hyperpigmentation is related to the patient's tone, with types IV, V, and VI more prone regardless of the wavelength used.

 Q-switched lasers are the treatment of choice for tattoo removal.
 Before laser treatment, the is numbed with an injection of a local anesthetic or topical application of anesthetic cream.
-Then a powerful pulse of energy is applied to the tattoo to heat and shatter the tattoo ink.
+Then a powerful energy pulse is applied to the tattoo to heat and shatter the tattoo ink.
 Multicolored tattoos might need treatment with various lasers and different wavelengths.

 The affected area feels sore and raw for several days after the procedure.
 Recovery can take up to two to three weeks.
-Due to unpredictable results it is not a procedure of choice for us.
+Due to unpredictable results, it is not a procedure of choice for us.

 Tattoos are meant to be permanent, and complete tattoo removal is difficult.
 Some scarring or color variation will remain, regardless of the specific tattoo removal method.